hecomi/uREPL/README.md

 - Multiple GUI
   - You can locate multiple GUIs in a scene.
 - Builds
-  - Almost all functions are available even for builds.
+  - Almost all functions are available even in the built binary.

 TODOs
 -----
-- Multiline input.
-- VR support.
 - Various debug mode.
 - Various useful commands.
 - More log types (e.g. image, graph).